Mike Yastrzemski Player Props: Giants vs. Red Sox

 Red Sox Pitching Rankings

-- The 8.8 strikeouts per nine innings compiled by the Red Sox pitching staff ranks 13th in the league.
+- The Red Sox have the 17th-ranked team ERA among all league pitching staffs (4.26).

-- The Red Sox's 4.28 team ERA ranks 17th across all league pitching staffs.
+- Paxton makes the start for the Red Sox, his 13th of the season.
+He is 6-2 with a 3.46 ERA and 75 strikeouts in 65 2/3 innings pitched.

-- The righty's last time out was on Saturday against the New York Mets, when he tossed four innings, surrendering four earned runs while giving up four hits.
+- In his most recent outing on Saturday against the New York Mets, the left-hander went six innings, giving up two earned runs while surrendering three hits.

-- In 19 games this season, the 27-year-old has a 3.91 ERA and 8.7 strikeouts per nine innings, while allowing a batting average of .230 to his opponents.
+- In 12 games this season, the 34-year-old has put up a 3.46 ERA and 10.4 strikeouts per nine innings, while giving up a batting average of .198 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.